-"Sexual or Gender-Based Harassment" refers to unwelcome sexual advances, requests for sexual favors, or other verbal, nonverbal, or physical conduct of a sexual nature if
+"Sexual or Gender-Based Harassment" refers to unwelcome sexual advances, requests for sexual favors, or other verbal, nonverbal, or physical conduct of a sexual nature if:

-- (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's education, living environment, employment, or participation in a University-related activity or University program; - (2) submission to or rejection of such conduct by an individual is used as the basis for or a factor in decisions affecting that individual's education, living environment, employment, or participation in a University-related activity; or the patient in a professional character, and which information was necessary to enable him or her to prescribe and provide treatment for such patient as a physician, chiropractor, psychologist or dentist."
-See R.S.Mo.
-491.060.

-(3) such conduct has the purpose or effect of unreasonably interfering with an individual's educational performance, i.e., it is sufficiently serious, persistent or pervasive that it creates an intimidating, hostile, offensive, or abusive environment for that individual's education, living environment, employment, or participation in a University-related activity under both an objective and subjective standard.
+- (1) Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's education, living environment, employment, or participation in a University-related activity or University program; - (2) Submission to or rejection of such conduct by an individual is used as the basis for or a factor in decisions affecting that individual's education, living environment, employment, or participation in a University-related activity; or - (3) Such conduct has the purpose or effect of unreasonably interfering with an individual's educational performance, i.e. it is sufficiently serious, persistent or pervasive that it creates an intimidating, hostile, offensive, or abusive environment for that individual's education, living environment, employment, or participation in a University-related activity under both an objective and subjective standard.